bhdouglass/clickable/README.md

   "launch": "custom launch command [Optional]",
   "ssh": "IP of device to install to (if not using phablet-shell) [Optional]", "dir": "./path/to/build/dir/ [Required]",
-  "kill": "Name of the process to kill (useful for killing the running app, then relaunching it) [Optional]" "scripts": "An object that lists custom scripts to run, see below for mor details" }
+  "kill": "Name of the process to kill (useful for killing the running app, then relaunching it) [Optional]", "scripts": "An object that lists custom scripts to run, see below for more details", "chroot": "Whether or not to use a chroot (default is False, which means use an lxd container) [Optional]" }
 ```